aimarmun/Discord-Audio-Fixer/README.md

 Thanks to Kamikace DAN for solution, it saved my Discord..
 Thanks to WaR|OrD29a for discovering me the solution of Kamikace DAN.

+.NET 5.0 is necessary for operation
+Is necessary run as administrator to work properly